 - Identify the top account managers in your company or industry and reach out to them to pick their brain, shadow calls, or ask for advice.

-As you can see, the list of ways you can grow your worth to an organization and clients is seemingly endless.
+As you can see, the list of ways you can grow your worth to an organization and customers is seemingly endless.
 Finding opportunities is easy; sticking with them when you get busy is where it gets tricky.

 6. Leverage the power of business reviews